tylerlong/todo-render-efficiency/README.md

 ## Modifications

 We disabled `<StrictMode>`, because it's for development only.
-We would like to evaluation behaviors for production.
+We would like to evaluate behaviors for production.

 We add a key to `FilterRow` buttons list, otherwise React will complain.

-We add a `console.log` to EVERY component, for example `console.log("TodoRow render");`

 ## How to run